7k8m/json.filed/document/reference.md

 + When `.exec()` function is called, *execution plans* for executers are internally constructed.
 + `.exec()` function return execution plan of root executer.
 + `.plan()` function of executer instead of `.exec()` function return execution plan just constructed but not started.
-+ executio plan exposes `.runtime` and `.runtime` is an event emitter and possible to listen event emmited from runtime.
++ execution plan exposes `.runtime`. `.runtime` is an event emitter and possible to listen event emmited from runtime.
 See examples in [mapReduce_Like.js](../examples/mapReduce_Like.js)
 + execution plan exposes `.exec()` function and call `exec()` of execution plan start process.

 # Error handling